Do You Really Need a Parole Lawyer?

 If you hire a non-attorney “Parole Packet Service,” they are legally prohibited from representing your loved one.
 They can gather your letters and mail them in, and that is where their job ends.
 They cannot pick up the phone and call the Board.
 They cannot request a meeting.

-This allows me to actually discuss your loved one’s case with the Lead Voter who is deciding their fate.
+This is another opportunity for me to be an advocate for your loved one.
+It allows me to actually discuss their case with the Lead Voter who is deciding your loved one’s fate.

-- I can explain the context behind a disciplinary case.
+- I can explain the context behind a disciplinary case, or add context to the revocation of community supervision.

 - I can clarify the release plan.

-- I can advocate directly for your loved one’s character.
+- I can look the voter in the eye and advocate for your loved one’s character.

-2. Strategy: I Coach the Inmate (Not Just the Family)
+Strategy: I Coach the Inmate, Not Just the Family

 One of the biggest misconceptions is that the parole attorney only talks to the family.
 The reality is that the client is the one wearing white.